dask/dask-blog/_posts/2019-09-03-df-groupby.md

 4  3   2  3
 ```

+## apply-conact-apply

 So when dask is applying any function and/or algorithm on dataframes, the atomic unit is the dataframe itself.

-## apply-conact-apply
+That is, when calling sum, len, etc, dask is applying that operation to all the constituent parts, collecting (or concating the result) the results to an intermediary results, then applying the operation again to the intermediary result to produce a final result.

 Internally, dask re-uses the same methodology `apply-conact-apply` for much of the dataframe computations.
-That is, "Apply a function to blocks, then concat, then apply again".
-One of the more common operations on dataframe objects is split-apply-combine aka groupby aggregations.
-Taking the dataframe above, let's spend a minute breaking down what `ddf.groupby(['a', 'b']).c.sum()` looks like
+Again, "Apply a function to blocks, then concat, then apply again".
+Let's dive into something a bit more complex than sum and look and break down how `ddf.groupby(['a', 'b']).c.sum()` is computed.
+First, let's start with the Dataframe we defined above and split into three partitions:

 ### Define Partitions

-The equivalent 3 partitions is 3 dataframes -- starting with the original dataframe defined above:

 ```python
 >>> df_1 = df[:5].copy()